Mississippi River water or watershed scenery in Minnesota

 Important warmwater fly context with special-rule and boat-traffic planning.

-NPS Mississippi corridor
+NPS Mississippi area

 Useful for public access, safety, and urban river orientation.